NetGalley Review | Author’s Experience Joining a NetGalley Co-Op

 How Do I Get My Book on NetGalley?

 While being a member is free, signing up as a publisher and listing a title is not.
 In fact, a six-month title listing directly through NetGalley is $450 USD.
-If you’re an indie author on a tight budget like me, you probably also grimaced at that price tag.
-But know that you do have a few cheaper options rather than signing up through NetGalley.
+If you’re an indie author on a tight budget, I bet you also grimaced at that price tag just like I did.

 One way to go is joining the Independent Book Publishers Association.
 If you’re an independently published author, membership would cost $139 USD annually, and then the NetGalley listing fee is much cheaper.
 You can choose to list for you book for three months (NetGalley does not offer this on their own; it’s exclusive to the IBPA program) for $199, or six months for $399.